 - Academic records from 7th, and 8th grades, including conduct and attendance

 - Standardized testing scores in reading, language, and mathematics from 7th and 8th grades

 - What entrance exam test do you use?

 The High School Placement Test (HSPT) is the standardized test we use at Prep.
 It is also the standard test for entrance to all Archdiocese high schools in the Omaha area.

 - What grades does a student need for admittance to Prep?

 Most students admitted to Prep have grades in the A and B range.
-Students with C’s are also admitted to Prep but may have to fulfill a summer school recommendation or requirement.
+Students with C’s are also admitted to Prep but may have to fulfill a summer school requirement before enrolling into Creighton Prep.

 - What kind of admissions criteria does Creighton Prep use?